Glen Rice

 Glen Anthony Rice Sr. (born May 28, 1967) is an American former professional basketball player who played in the National Basketball Association (NBA).
 As a small forward, Rice was a three-time NBA All-Star and made 1,559 three-point field goals during his 15-year career.
-Rice won both an NCAA championship and NBA championship during his collegiate and professional career.
-In recent years, Rice has taken up mixed martial arts fight promotion as owner of G-Force Fights based in Miami, Florida.
+Rice played college basketball for the Michigan Wolverines, and was selected by the Miami Heat with the fourth overall pick in the 1989 NBA draft.
+He won an NCAA championship in 1989 and an NBA championship in 2000.
+In recent years, Rice has taken up mixed martial arts fight promotion as owner of G-Force Fights based in Miami, Florida, and is an NBA scout and team ambassador for the Miami Heat.
+He is the father of Glen Rice Jr.

 Early life

 Glen Anthony Rice Sr. was born on May 28, 1967, in Jacksonville, Arkansas.
 He and his family moved to Benton, Arkansas when Rice was only a few months old.
 While they lived in Benton, Rice attended both Angie Grant elementary school and Howard Perrin elementary school.
 When Rice was 12, the family moved to Flint, Michigan.
-He attended Flint Northwestern High School, where he graduated from in 1985.
-Rice excelled in basketball in high school, which lead to him enrolling in the University of Michigan.
+Rice was a star on the Flint Northwestern High School record setting 1984 and 1985 varsity basketball teams.
+Rice lead those teams to a combined 55-1 record and consecutive Class A Michigan state titles.
+After graduating high school in 1985, Rice enrolled at the University of Michigan.

 College career

 Rice played college basketball for the University of Michigan Wolverines for four seasons (1985–1989), a starter for three of those seasons.
 He became the school's all-time leading scorer with 2,442 points.
 He led Michigan to the 1989 NCAA Men's Division I Basketball Championship, scoring an NCAA-record 184 points in tournament play, a record that still stands.
 Rice was also voted the tournament's Most Outstanding Player and was part of the Associated Press All-America second-team, after averaging 25.6 points for the season, while shooting 58% from the floor and 52% from three-point range.
 After Rice's junior year, he was invited to try out for the 1988 United States Olympic basketball team, but he was cut before reaching the group of 48.
 On February 20, 2005, Rice's No. 41 jersey was retired during a ceremony at Michigan's Crisler Arena.
 Rice made the cover of Sports Illustrated on April 10, 1989.

+In 2026, Rice was inducted into the National Collegiate Basketball Hall of Fame.
+He became the third Wolverine to ever earn the honor, joining head coach John Beilein and Cazzie Russell.

 Rice continues to rank among Michigan's all-time leaders in several statistical categories, including: